How to organize an in-person, online or hybrid hackathon -- A revised planning kit: The 12 key decisions

-In case the hackathon involves \textbf{specialized hardware}, the organizers might want to ensure that it arrives at the hackathon site early so that it can be set up before the participants arrived.
-Moreover, organizers might want to ensure that a specialist is on-site during the entire event that can help with technical issues.
+\forceindent In case the hackathon involves \textbf{specialized hardware}, the organizers might want to ensure that it arrives at the hackathon site or is sent to participants early so that it can be set up before the event begins.
+Moreover, organizers might want to ensure that a specialist who can help with technical issues is available before and during the event.

+\forceindent Additionally, hackathons -- in particular those that involve online participants -- often utilize a mix of tools and communication platforms, such as Discord, Slack, Zoom, and GitHub, to communicate, share information, submit projects for competition, etc. This can create make it difficult for participants to navigate between them, leading to feelings of being overwhelmed~\cite{bertello2022open}.
+To alleviate this issue, organizers can create a centralized platform that serves as a unified hub for communication, agendas, updates, and notifications and as a starting point for participants if they get lost.